samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ***Reasons to Visit.*** Adventurers might visit the temple for one of the following reasons:

 - **Adventurers Wanted.** The priests keep tabs on threats in the region around the city.
-They’re paying close attention to rumors of dragon activity in the nearby Cairn Hills, and they’re looking to hire adventurers to investigate these rumors.
+They're paying close attention to rumors of dragon activity in the nearby Cairn Hills, and they're looking to hire adventurers to investigate these rumors.

-- **Healing.** Adventurers can purchase [Potions of Healing](/magic-items/8960641-potion-of-healing) for 50 GP each, and the temple’s priests have 1d4 such potions in stock on any given day.
+- **Healing.** Adventurers can purchase [Potions of Healing](/magic-items/8960641-potion-of-healing) for 50 GP each, and the temple's priests have 1d4 such potions in stock on any given day.
 The priests also have [Cure Wounds](/spells/2619079-cure-wounds) and [Lesser Restoration](/spells/2619016-lesser-restoration) spells prepared and customarily cast them for free.
 For more powerful magic, such as [Greater Restoration](/spells/2618961-greater-restoration) and [Raise Dead](/spells/2618922-raise-dead) spells, the priests direct the adventurers to the Temple of the Radiant Sun.

 - **Safe Travels.** By making a small donation to the temple, adventurers increase the likelihood of safe travel to their next destination.

-- **Teleportation Circle.** Though it isn’t the only permanent teleportation circle in the city, the circle within the Temple of the Far Horizon is the easiest to access.
+- **Teleportation Circle.** Though it isn't the only permanent teleportation circle in the city, the circle within the Temple of the Far Horizon is the easiest to access.
 The priests allow free access to the teleportation circle in either direction.
 For 2,000 GP, the chief priest will cast the [Teleportation Circle](/spells/2619167-teleportation-circle) spell to open a connection to another permanent circle on the Material Plane.

 #### Temple of the Radiant Sun

 > This copper-roofed temple has a gold-inlaid symbol of the sun above its double-door entrance.
-During the day, sunlight shines through high windows to illuminate the temple’s interior, which is adorned with golden draperies.
+During the day, sunlight shines through high windows to illuminate the temple's interior, which is adorned with golden draperies.

 This temple, dedicated to serving the god Pelor in the heart of the Garden Quarter, opens at dawn and closes at dusk.
 In a sanctuary in the heart of the temple, [Priests](/monsters/16985-priest) conduct daily morning rites, as well as all-day observances every Godsday.

-Sarana, the temple’s **Archpriest** (Neutral Good), is a middle-aged, human woman wearing a sun-shaped headdress and yellow-and-gold robes.
+Sarana, the temple's **Archpriest** (Neutral Good), is a middle-aged, human woman wearing a sun-shaped headdress and yellow-and-gold robes.
 She is never seen in public without her [Staff of Healing](/magic-items/9229097-staff-of-healing).
 Sarana has straw-colored hair, green eyes, and a forgiving nature.

 ***Character Backgrounds.*** Adventurers with the [Acolyte](/backgrounds/406475-acolyte) background might have served in the Temple of the Radiant Sun, while those with the Farmer background might seek it out as a place for blessing.